Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 While they hesitated to reveal the dead nun wrapped in a sheet in the next room, the police overheard the murmuring and took action.

-In Sister Tadea’s room, police collected a knife from under the bed, the bed linens; fingerprints from the knife’s blade, the bed’s headboard and from the broken window with the cut screen.
+In Sister Tadea’s room, police collected a knife from under the bed and the bed linens; fingerprints from the knife’s blade, the bed’s headboard and from the broken window with the cut screen.
 An additional knife was discovered in the driveway outside.

 Sister Tadea’s body was then autopsied.
-The examination revealed stab wounds, contusions to her head, abrasive injuries to the neck; signs of external bleeding and internal trauma indicated the nun had been raped.
+The examination revealed stab wounds, contusions to her head and abrasive injuries to the neck.
+Signs of external bleeding and internal trauma indicated the nun had been raped.
 Manual strangulation was ruled as the manner of death.
+I’m not religious, but if there is a Hell, whoever killed Sister Tadea is definitely going there.

 In the early stages of the investigation, police spoke to a witness who claimed to have seen 17-year-old Johnny Frank Garrett running from the direction of the convent.
 Garrett lived across the street from St. Francis.

 Now, it needs to be said, that during my research I did find out that this witness may have been a self-proclaimed clairvoyant named “Bubbles” who didn’t actually see Garrett leaving the scene, but had a “vision” of it.
-She described a teenage boy who wore his hair in an “afro-style wig” during the attack and stood about five-eleven, running from the scene in this vision.
+She described a teenage boy who wore his hair in an “afro-style” during the attack and stood about five-eleven, running from the scene in this vision.
 Bubbles said the killer lived on the same street as the convent.
+I’m going to say not only is Bubbles full of shit, but it’s kind of insane that the police took it seriously.

 Police questioned Garrett and searched his home, finding a kitchen knife that matched the one found in the driveway of the convent.
 They also had his fingerprints in the convent, but it was a place he visited regularly.
 Garrett’s prints were not on the actual murder weapon, the knife found under the bed.